9 Samsara Competitors and Alternatives in 2026

 Lytx is the dashcam company that added fleet tracking, while Samsara is the fleet tracking company that added dashcams.
 That distinction matters.
 Lytx has been doing video telematics since 1998 and has the most mature video safety platform in the industry.

-Their DriveCam product captures distracted driving, harsh events, and near-misses with AI analysis.
-Lytx's machine vision engine processes more video events per year than any competitor.
+Its DriveCam product captures distracted driving, harsh events, and near-misses with AI analysis, and its machine vision engine processes more video events per year than any competitor.
 If your fleet's biggest problem is driver safety or insurance costs, Lytx is the specialist.

-Key strength: Video safety is their core product, not an add-on.
-Deeper AI analysis of driving events, longer track record with insurance carriers, and more video data than any competitor.
+Key strength: Video safety is the core product, not an add-on.
+Deeper AI analysis of driving events and a longer track record with insurance carriers.

-Key weakness: Expensive.
-The dashcam-included pricing pushes per-vehicle costs to $30-60/month, which is at the top of the market.
+Key weakness: Expensive, with roughly $500 per vehicle in upfront hardware before the $35-55 monthly fee.
 If you don't need dashcams, you're paying for Lytx's core value proposition and getting a mediocre GPS platform as a side product.

-Best for: Fleets with a documented safety problem.
-Companies where insurance premium reduction or accident prevention justifies premium dashcam pricing.
-Long-haul trucking with high-risk routes.
+Best for: Fleets with a documented safety problem, where insurance premium reduction or accident prevention justifies premium dashcam pricing.

 Detailed comparison: Samsara vs Lytx